Fastering18/API-Blackerz/README.md

-# API-Blackerz
+# Websocket-Blackerz
-Public API blackerz
+Currently testing only